alexa/alexa-auto-sdk/platforms/android/alexa-auto-client-service/README.md

 * To build the AACS APK from source code, use the SDK build script.
 It takes a single option, `--aacs-android`, to build all needed dependencies (such as AASB and IPC) and the AACS application.
 It also generates AAR files that are used for communicating with AACS from your application.
 For more information about building AACS, see the [Builder README](../../../builder/README.md).

+## Obtaining the AACS AAR
+You can obtain the AACS AAR in one of two ways:

+* To obtain the pre-built AACS AAR with supported extensions and dependencies, contact your Amazon Solutions Architect (SA) or Partner Manager for more information.

+* To build the AACS AAR from source code, use the SDK build script.
+It takes two mandatory options, `--aacs-android` and `--aacs-aar`, to build all needed dependencies (such as AASB and IPC) and the AACS AAR.
+It also generates AAR files that are used for communicating with AACS from your application.
+For more information about building AACS, see the [Builder README](../../../builder/README.md).

 ## Using AACS with Your Application
 This section provides information about how AACS works with your application.

->**Note:** The AACS APK provides the IPC and constants for you to include in your applications so that they can communicate with AACS.
+>**Note:** The AACS APK or AAR provides the IPC and constants for you to include in your applications so that they can communicate with AACS.
 For information about the AACS APK, see the [Builder README](../../../builder/README.md).

 ### AACS as Foreground Service or System Application
 AACS runs as a started service on Android.
 The [Initialization](#initialization) section describes how it is started; this section describes what you do to run AACS as a foreground service or a system application.